 This was only the beginning of the next eight years!
 How were we going to survive and recover from her adolescent years?

 I went to my sisters.
 How do I get her to not be so hateful to her sister?
-Why is she so angry all the time?
+Why is my daughter so angry all the time?
 How do I get her to not be so angry at me so often?

 My sister took me down memory lane, back to the girl I was at age 10.
 She reminded me how I was mean to her.
 She mentioned the trouble I got into at school with passing notes and reminded me of that fist fight at the bus stop.